 Confirmed Case: A person who has tested positive for COVID-19 on a Polymerase Chain Reaction (PCR) or antigen test from a respiratory or oral specimen.

-Infectious Period: Time during which an infected person is contagious and most likely to spread disease to others.
-If students, staff, contractors or volunteers were at school during their infectious period, all of their close contacts must be identified and quarantined.
+Infectious Period: Time during which an infected person is contagious and most likely to spread disease to others..

-- For a confirmed symptomatic COVID-19 case, the infectious period starts two days prior to the illness onset date and continues five days after illness onset AND until patient is fever- free for 24 hours without the use of fever-reducing medications AND symptoms have improved. - For a confirmed asymptomatic COVID-19 case, the infectious period starts two days prior to the specimen collection date and continues for five days after. - If a confirmed asymptomatic COVID-19 case has severe immunosuppression, the infectious period starts two days prior - to the specimen collection date and continues 20 days after.
+- For a confirmed symptomatic COVID-19 case, the infectious period starts two days prior to the illness onset date and continues five days after illness onset AND until patient is fever- free for 24 hours without the use of fever-reducing medications AND symptoms have improved. - For a confirmed asymptomatic COVID-19 case, the infectious period starts two days prior to the specimen collection date and continues for five days after. - If a confirmed asymptomatic COVID-19 case has severe immunosuppression, the infectious period starts two days prior to the specimen collection date and continues 20 days after.